 Address: P.O.
 Box-4015, New Delhi-17 Telephone: 011-6991881

 ARSI is the leading ham radio organisation in our country instrumental in organising the hams of our country.
 ARSI is also the representing body of the odd 15,000 Indian ham radio operators at International Amateur Radio Union IARU).
 The Research Wing of ARSI (Electronics Research Association) provides technical know-how and assembled ham radio kits.
-Name of ARSI journal is “Ham Radio News”.
+The name of the ARSI journal is “Ham Radio News”.
 ARSI runs a QSL bureua to handle in-coming & outgoing QSL cards of Indian hams.

 ARSI’s QSL Bureau is run by Sri S.K.
 Vittal, VU2VIT (Address: C-6, Hindu Colony, Nanganallur, Madras-600 061)

 Amateur Radio Society of India, 4, Kurla Industrial Estate, Ghatkopar,

 Indian Institute of HAM (IIH) has brought out a unique Callbook containing 12,000 callsigns with address, Telephone, e-mail address.
 The copy is obtainable at the cost of Rs.
 150/- (including postage) by Demand Draft favouring INDIAN INSTITUTE OF HAMS, Bangalore.

 SPAR is another active organisation which pioneered many ham radio popularization activities.
 The name of its journal is “Zero-Beat”.

 BSG is also instrumental in providing training to their members as well as organising Jamboree-On-The-Air (JOTA)- an International event held every year when Children from all over the world are provided to do on-the-air radio communication through ham radio.